Kumano Kodo

 Home Comforts Hiking

 Bookings can be made online or by contacting us.
 Click the ‘Book online’ button for online bookings.
-The cost of the trip will be in the currency of your choice (if available through Wise or PayPal).
+The cost of the trip will be in $AU.
 A deposit of $AU300 will secure your booking.
 If less than 1 months before the start date of the trip, then payment in full will be required.

 We will send a PayPal invoice for all bookings from overseas customers.
 You do not need a PayPal account to make the payment.
 You just need a Visa or Mastercard to make the payment.
 Alternatively, you can pay in $AU through a money transfer company such as Wise or your bank, if that suits you better.
 Bank account details are: